magmagcup/somequiz/question.md

 ## 1. First application feature

-Create a program that store data of all student.
+Creating a program that store data for all student.

-(1. last 4 digit number of student id, 2.
-First name, 3. grade)
+* 1. last 4 digit number of student id
+* 2. First name
+* 3. grade

 ~~~
 Welcome to program((A)dd/(Q)uit): A